devikaharshey/aadd/README.md

 ### 3. Dashboard

 View your connected projects with quick stats, manage automated scan reminders, and access recent activities.<br/><br/>
+<b>𝗡𝗢𝗧𝗘𝗦:</b>
-<b>𝗡𝗢𝗧𝗘:</b> The emails may land in SPAM, so keep checking for it there.
+- The emails may land in SPAM, so keep checking for it there.
+- You can only create upto 5 reminders to keep it optimized and avoid overloading the system.

 ### 4. Select Project for Scan